 Fold some paper into cards for the residents and provide glue and other craft materials for them to decorate.
 It's a great project for them to give to their families for the holidays.
 You can also make paper ornaments.

 Try making some homemade chocolates which are fairly easy.
 You need semi sweet chocolate chips (or whichever you prefer) a can of nuts. ( I've used cashews) and some milk.
 Melt the chocolate chips on a double boiler.
 Stir in a bit of milk to thin the chocolate out a bit.
 Toss in the nuts and pour the mixture onto waxed paper.
 Set it in the fridge for a few hours and package.
 It makes a good item to sell at a bake sale.

 My former mother-in-law is in an actual nursing home, in a wheel chair because she lost one leg, due to poor circulation.
 She helps bake the cakes, is in a handbell choir, they work on jigsaw puzzles, and I can't remember what else all she has mentioned doing, but they are always busy.
-This is in a small town of about 1,000 people.

 My 91 yr old mother-in-law recently moved in with us and I too am looking for activities.